 \section{Discussion}

-\paragraph{Robustness to text style.} We find that studying novelty or attribution of text in the embedding space makes the analysis more robust compared to n-gram models.
-Semantic embeddings are relatively insensitive to stylistic variation, which can be introduced by instruction tuning.
+\textbf{Robustness to text style.} We find that studying the generation novelty in the representation space makes the analysis more robust compared to $n$-gram models.
+Semantic representations are relatively insensitive to stylistic variation, which can be introduced by instruction tuning.
 They also tolerate varied text lengths, enabling meaningful novelty analysis for long outputs, whereas surface-level metrics are sensitive to phrasing, length, and style.
-Embeddings are therefore better suited than previously used surface-level metrics~\citep{merrill2024evaluatingngramnoveltylanguage} for studying \emph{un-attributability}, providing a far stricter sense of novelty.
+Semantic representations are therefore better suited than previously used surface-level metrics~\citep{mccoy2021languagemodelscopytraining, merrill2024evaluatingngramnoveltylanguage} for studying generation novelty.

-\paragraph{Scalable analysis.} Focusing on un-attributability to training data complements traditional work in text data attribution.
-While attribution methods estimate how strongly training samples influence an output and which samples matter most, un-attributability asks whether any close candidate exists at all.
-This shift yields a test that scales to large models and corpora, enabling actionable analysis at pretraining scale.
+\textbf{Scalable analysis.} Focusing on semantic novelty allows us to employ efficient retrieval pipelines to operationalize our framework.
+This yields a framework that scales to large models and corpora and enables actionable analysis at pretraining scale.
+Hence, it is a valid extension to surface-form novelty analyses.

-\paragraph{Focus on generalization.} Semantic embeddings provide a lens on LLMs’ generalization behavior.
-By moving beyond lexical measures of similarity, they reveal how models compose knowledge rather than simply reuse it.
-For example, we analyzed novelty trends across model sizes and types and found that instruction tuning not only changes output style but also increases novelty, suggesting it teaches more than instruction following~\citep{ghosh2024closer, ren2024learning}.
-Novelty also varies by task domain.
-We invite the community to study these phenomena.

-\paragraph{Limitations.} Our test has limitations.
-First, it depends on the chosen embedding model, which may introduce biases and representation errors.
-Second, despite advances in indexing, computing, and storing embeddings at pretraining scale remains costly ($\sim 20$TB in our experiments), though feasible.
-Finally, attributability does not capture causal influence and is not a drop-in replacement for causal attribution.
-Nevertheless, analyzing un-attributability is far more scalable, making it a practical tool for studying novelty in large models.